plandex-ai/plandex/README.md

 Plandex Cloud accounts are free for now.
 In the future, there will be a monthly fee comparable to other popular AI tools.

-Plandex Cloud is a bring-your-own-API-key service.
-We call model providers like OpenAI on your behalf with your API key.
-You'll need your own account with the model provider.
-Any API costs incurred with the model provider while using Plandex are your responsibility.

 ## Self-hosting 🏠

 [Read about self-hosting Plandex here.](./HOSTING.md)